 With the Group setup, a Job is created and applied to the devices you wish to be compliant.
 The Job can be run manually or automatically, and typically serves as a starting point report.
-The Job should also be run on a daily schedule so that every day BackBox is searching for and reporting non-compliant devices.
+The Job should also be run on a daily schedule so that every day BackBox can search for and report non-compliant devices.